rcalef/rcalef.github.io/_posts/2024-12-07-scRNAseq-assumptions.md

  For each distance measure, we can then generate comparisons at the level of cell types by summarizing via the median of the pairwise distances, either within or between cell types.
 A schematic of this approach is shown below.

- {% include figure.html path="assets/img/2024-12-07-scRNAseq-assumptions/fig4_comparison_schematic.png" class="img-fluid rounded z-depth-1" %}
+ {% include figure.liquid path="assets/img/2024-12-07-scRNAseq-assumptions/fig4_comparison_schematic.png" class="img-fluid rounded z-depth-1" %}
 <div class="caption">
   Overview of method for computing distance measures between cells followed by summarization to generate comparisons at the level of cell types.
 </div>